rinaldus/mail-notifier/README.md

 ```

 ## Changelog
+### Version 2.0-beta1 (release date: 10.02.16)
+* **Important!
+The configuration structure was changed.
+Users of Mail Notifier 1.x have to delete old configuration file located in ~/.config/mail-notifier/settings.conf before first launch of new version**
+* Multi account support.
+Now the program is able to check new mails in several mailboxes.
+You will get the total quantity of new mails from all mailboxes in system tray

 ### Version 1.02 (release date: 26.01.16)
 * Rewrote periodical mail check function and fixed bug in OS X